Best Film for the Pentax Program A

-The small dynamic range of reversal film is a second reason why it is regarded as tricky to shoot.
-A fantastic time to give it a try is during the golden hour.
+Reversal film is viewed as tricky to use on account of the constrained dynamic range.
+A fantastic time to try it out is during the golden hour.

 DX Coded Film

-Virtually all commercially available 35mm film on the market currently has DX encoding.
-This will allow electronically controlled cameras to detect and set the ISO of the film canister loaded.
+Most commercially available 35mm film offered for sale today has a DX code.
+This allows cameras to automatically detect and set the ISO when the film is put in the camera.

 Pentax Program A Resources

-You will find a range of options for where to get 35mm film processed.
-For a more thorough explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+There are limited possibilities for where to have 35mm film developed.
+For a more extensive discussion of the possibilities read my article on Where to Get Film Developed.

-WARNING: Film is not processed on-site at big box stores and pharmacies.
-They send film off-site to be processed by a 3rd party.
-As a consequence, you won't get your processed negatives back.
+WARNING: Film is not developed on site at pharmacies and big box stores.
+They send film away to be processed by a separate company.
+That is why, you will not receive your processed negatives back.

 - Develop Film at Home